-- Set the application server primary port to the SSL port, by default 8181.
+- Set the application server primary port to the SSL port, 8181 by default.
 See Port Settings.

 - Install a trusted certificate, see Controller SSL and Certificates.

 - Configure your agents for SSL.
-See the following sections, App Agent Security and Machine Agent Security, for more information.
+See App Agent Security and Machine Agent Security.

 SaaS Controller Secure Connections

 SaaS Controllers require the use of SSL.
-Thus, you only need to enable SSL in the configuration settings for your agents and connect them to the secure Controller port, 443.
-For more information, see the following sections App Agent Security and Machine Agent Security.
+Therefore, you only need to enable SSL in the configuration settings for your agents and connect them to the secure Controller port, 443.
+For more information, see App Agent Security and Machine Agent Security.

 App Agent Security